aahammer/piglet/README.md

 PIGLET
 =====

-Part of the PRINDS project.
+Part of the [PRIND](https://github.com/aahammer/prind) project.
 A small node.js test server to call pig scripts on a hadoop cluster and return the output

 '{ print $1, $2 }'